mkdocstrings/griffe/docs/guide/users/extending.md

 For a more concrete example, let say that we visit (or inspect) an AST (or object tree) for a given module, and that this module contains a single class, which itself contains a single method:

 - the agent (visitor or inspector) will walk through the tree by starting with the module node
-- it will instantiate a [Module][griffe.Module], then walk through its members, continuing with the class node
+- it will instantiate a [Module][griffelib.Module], then walk through its members, continuing with the class node
-- it will instantiate a [Class][griffe.Class], then walk through its members, continuing with the function node
+- it will instantiate a [Class][griffelib.Class], then walk through its members, continuing with the function node
-- it will instantiate a [Function][griffe.Function]
+- it will instantiate a [Function][griffelib.Function]
 - then it will go back up and finish walking since there are no more nodes to walk through

 Every time the agent enters a node, creates an object instance, or finishes handling members of an object, it will trigger an event.